redis/redis-doc/topics/cluster-spec.md

 An important part of Redis Cluster is the mechanism used to propagate the information about which cluster node is serving a given set of hash slots.
 This is vital to both the startup of a fresh cluster and the ability to upgrade the configuration after a slave was promoted to serve the slots of its failing master.

-Ping and Pong packets that instances continuously exchange contain an header that is used by the sender in oder to advertise the hash slots it claims to be responsible for.
+Ping and Pong packets that instances continuously exchange contain an header that is used by the sender in order to advertise the hash slots it claims to be responsible for.
 This is the main mechanism used in order to propagate change, with the exception of a manual reconfiguration operated by the cluster administrator (for example a manual resharding via redis-trib in order to move hash slots among masters).

-When a new Redis Cluster node is created, its local slot table, that maps a given hash slot with a given node ID, is initialized so that every hash slot is assigned to nill, that is, the hash slot is unassigned.
+When a new Redis Cluster node is created, its local slot table, that maps a given hash slot with a given node ID, is initialized so that every hash slot is assigned to nil, that is, the hash slot is unassigned.

 The first rule followed by a node in order to update its hash slot table is the following: